Embracing psychology for a better product experience.

 Don't: Force a decision by imparting influence on the 'right' thing to do.

-In the example below, we're using social proof to suggest that this particular wine is a safe choice; that it's been validated by our peers, and is therefore good.
+In the example above, we're using social proof to suggest that this particular wine is a safe choice; that it's been validated by our peers, and is therefore good.
 Note that we're also using subtle suggestive language ("enjoy") to imply emotional connection, enhancing the bond between product and consumer.

 Do: Ensure that your product has a clean, simple and positive aesthetic will give your users greater confidence in their understanding of how it works, or that it can be easily learnt.